frodsan/qunit-rails/README.md

     //= require_tree .

 This loads all the javascripts defined in `app/assets/javascripts/application.js`.
-Also, this pulls in all your test files from the `javascripts` folder into QUnit:
+Also, this pulls in all your test files from the `javascripts` folder into *QUnit-Rails*:

     test/javascripts/*_test.js
     test/javascripts/*_test.js.coffee